-The Penn Program on Precision Medicine for the Brain (P3MB) seeks to understand the inter-related clinical, ethical, and policy implications of applying precision medicine to the brain and to translate these discoveries into practice.
-The power of P3MB is its multidisciplinary collaborations.
-The work is made possible by grants from the Alzheimer’s Association, Centers for Disease Control and Prevention, National Institute on Aging, and generous philanthropic support.
+The Penn Program on Precision Medicine for the Brain (P3MB) seeks to identify and understand the inter-related clinical, ethical, and policy implications of applying a biomarker-based, precision medicine approach to brain diseases and to translate these discoveries into practice and policy.

 P3MB examines:

-- The intersections of financial health and wealth, or whealthcare
+- The intersections of financial health and wealth, or whealthcare.

 Collaborations: